 - Obtain an accurate estimate of the procedure you want from your surgeon so you can compare it with your insurance coverage.

-- Ask what your deductible is if the surgery may be covered.
+- Ask what your deductible is if the plastic surgery may be covered.

 - Ask what the maximum amount is that the insurance policy may pay.